shauryabaijal/shauryabaijal/README.md

 </div>

 <h1> Hello There!!!!
 I am Shaurya Baijal  </h1>

 ## About Me

-- I am currently studying in the prefinal year of my college in the BTech Computer Science Engineering branch with an overall CGPA of 9.39
+- I am currently studying in the prefinal year of my college in the BTech Computer Science Engineering with specialization in ( Artificial Intelligence and Machine learning branch ) branch with an overall CGPA of 9.39
 - I am an Artificial Intelligence and Cybersecurity Research Intern at IIT BOMBAY CSE Department (IITB trust lab)
 - I have also completed Agile Virtual Experience Program, JP Morgan Chase & Co
 - I have received 100 Days Badge 2022 on Leetcode